🛠 Outlook Error

 Disable Antivirus or Firewall Temporarily

-Security software may block Outlook from connecting to your mail server.
+Security software may block Outlook from connecting.

 05